Wormholes with Ends of the World: Discussion

 Let us now move on to some open questions and future directions.

-As we did not prove the conjecture in the most general case, an immediate follow-up work would be to prove it or test it in more complicated examples.
+As we did not prove the conjecture about the topological action in the most general case, an immediate follow-up work would be to prove it or test it in more complicated examples.
 Relatedly, another question mentioned in the main text is the case of negative tensions.
 Investigating if the actions remain analytic in the brane tension as the brane touches the conical defects can be potentially interesting.
-We also did not systematically derive a variational principle for the action of punctures, though we have control over their on-shell values as part of the construction.
-It would be interesting to establish a variational principle for it.
+We also did not systematically derive a variational principle for the action of EOW branes at the punctures, though we have control over their on-shell values as part of the construction.
+It would be interesting to study its variational principle.

 The AdS/BCFT duality has also been proposed for higher dimensions.
-However, as gravity has local degrees of freedom in higher dimensions, unlike 3D pure gravity, it is perhaps not reasonable to expect that the brane action is equivalent to a topological one.
+However, as gravity has local degrees of freedom in higher dimensions, unlike 3D pure gravity, it is perhaps unreasonable to expect that the brane action is equivalent to a topological one.
 On the other hand, it is not clear at all whether there is a dual ensemble description of gravity in higher dimensions.
 Even if there is one, the exact matching of $g$-functions would seem a difficult task to accomplish, not to mention that wormholes, especially multi-boundary ones, are already much harder to construct even in the case without boundaries.

 In the formalism of \cite{CCHM22} and in ours, heavy operators above the black hole threshold are integrated over.
 It would be interesting to study single instances of above-threshold operators (huge operators).
 With huge operator insertions at the asymptotic boundaries, the bulk geometry has large backreactions.
 The resulting geometries are known as ``spacetime bananas" \cite{AAMV23a,AAMV23b}.
 Spacetime bananas with EOW branes have also been studied \cite{TLO24}.
 Formulating a duality between 3D gravity with multiboundary wormholes containing bananas and an ensemble of CFTs or BCFTs is potentially promising.
 It might also be interesting to apply the techniques of \cite{CHMN23} to our formalism or vice versa.
 For example, one might expect boundary operator insertions to correspond to sharp corners in Liouville CFT.